 An exciting advantage of being a chemistry major is the opportunity for involvement in original research.
 Research opportunities are available for B.S. and B.A. majors and also McDonnell-Barksdale Honors College students.
 Multi-year projects are strongly encouraged and students can start their research as early as their Freshman year!
 Many of our undergraduate majors appear as co-authors and even as first author on publications.
 Students also travel to conferences to present their research.
 Recent examples include visits to London, San Francisco, Denver, Boston, and Puerto Rico.
 Continuing research activities in the department offer opportunities for investigation in a large variety of projects, encompassing every area of chemistry and biochemistry and extending into interdisciplinary areas.
 Many of our top graduates perform undergraduate research.
-For descriptions of research opportunities available to undergraduates, click here.
-Contact professor Hammer at email@example.com if you are interested in starting your undergraduate research.
+Contact professor Hammer at email@example.com if you are interested in starting your undergraduate research and have questions.

 Research Course Policies